 All road closures are in effect from 10:30am until 3:00pm.
 However, as the last runner passes various points along the routes the roads will re-open behind them.
 You can then travel on these roads in the opposite direction to the runners only.

-The two routes overlap for the final 2.8 miles.
-The re-opening time for this section will be determined by the last entrant in the half marathon.
+The three routes overlap for the final 2.8 miles.
+The re-opening time for this section will be determined by the last entrant in the half or full marathon.
 It is unlikely that this section will re-open much before 3pm.